 - Inability to flex your foot or wiggle your toes as the condition progresses.

-- Bunion putting pressure on 2nd toe and causing deformity.
+- Bunion putting pressure on the second toe and causing deformity.

 Treatment for Claw Toes: